GerardMT/Snowman-Reachability-Encoding/readme.md

 ## Other notes
-To execute an experiment, execute the *run.sh* file located inside the experiment folder.
+To execute an experiment, execute the *run.sh* script located inside the experiment folder.

-To generate the summary tables, run the *run.sh* file.
+To generate the summary tables, run the *run.sh* script.
 It will parse all experiments inside the upper run folder at once.
 Note that PDDL and SAT/SMT are independent from each other.

 ## Snowman Editor